TheRealXORA/Drawing-Library/README.md

 NGon.Filled   = true
 NGon.Visible  = true

--- 5-sided NGon using manual points
-local NGon2 = Drawing.new("NGon")
+-- Using manual points for a custom 5-sided shape local NGon2 = Drawing.new("NGon")
 NGon2.Points  = 5
 NGon2.Point1  = Vector2.new(0, -80)